hashicorp/consul/website/source/docs/guides/performance.html.markdown

 [performance parameters](/docs/agent/options.html#performance) back to Consul's original high-performance settings.
-This will let Consul servers detect a failed leader and complete leader elections much more quickly than the default configuration which extends key Raft timeouts by a factor of 5, so it quite slow during these events.
+This will let Consul servers detect a failed leader and complete leader elections much more quickly than the default configuration which extends key Raft timeouts by a factor of 5, so it can be quite slow during these events.

 The high performance configuration is simple and looks like this: